Barack Obama, Bruce Springsteen Launch Spotify Podcast Series

 The podcast represents Obama’s first public venture following the inauguration of his former vice president, Joe Biden, as the nation’s 46th president.

 This also represents Springsteen’s first foray back into public following news from earlier this month that the performer was arrested last November for drunk driving in New Jersey.
-Following the leak of that news, a television commercial for Jeep featuring Springsteen that premiered during the Super Bowl was abruptly taken off the air by the vehicle’s parent company, Stellantis (NYSE: STEL).
+Following the leak of that news, a television commercial for Jeep featuring Springsteen that premiered during the Super Bowl was abruptly taken off the air by the vehicle’s parent company, Stellantis ((NYSE: STEL)).

 Bruce Springsteen and Barack Obama in a publicity photo released by Spotify.